chocolateboy/element-scope-ids/README.md

 A function which is used to exclude attributes from substitution.
 Called for every ID-like attribute in every target element.
-If supplied, the function can veto replacing the ID by returning false.
+If supplied, the function can veto replacing the ID(s) by returning false.
 Can be used to filter by type e.g. the default implementation restricts the `for` attribute to LABEL elements:

 ```javascript